Charlie Valerio

-Charlie Samuel Valerio (born November 7, 1990) is an Dominican former professional baseball catcher and former bullpen catcher for the Tampa Bay Rays of Major League Baseball.
+Charles Samuel Valerio (born November 7, 1990) is a Dominican former professional baseball catcher and current bullpen catcher for the Tampa Bay Rays of Major League Baseball.
 He signed with the Cleveland Indians as an international free agent in 2010 and played in the minor & independent leagues from 2010–2021.
 Valerio also played for the Dominican Republic national baseball team.

 Career

 Cleveland Indians

 On May 26, 2010, Valerio signed with the Cleveland Indians organization as an international free agent.
 He made his professional debut with the Dominican Summer League Indians.
 In 2011, Valerio played for the rookie-level AZL Indians, batting .272/.359/.422 with 5 home runs and 21 RBI.
 The following season, Valerio split the year between the Low-A Mahoning Valley Scrappers and the Single-A Lake County Captains, accumulating a .255/.331/.394 with 5 home runs and 35 RBI.
 In 2013, Valerio played for the High-A Carolina Mudcats, posting a .238/.305/.346 slash with 2 home runs and 26 RBI.
 For the 2014 season, Valerio split the season between Carolina and the Double-A Akron RubberDucks, batting a cumulative .250/.355/.325 with no home runs and 5 RBI before he was released by the Indians organization on July 23, 2014.